Skip to content

 How to Transfer a Roth IRA to an Annuity

 Transferring a Roth IRA to an annuity is a way to keep the Roth’s long-term advantages while adding something many retirees want later in life: structure.
 A Roth IRA is already one of the most flexible retirement tools available.
-It offers tax-free qualified withdrawals, open-ended investment choice, and (in many cases) no required minimum distributions during the original owner’s lifetime.
+It offers tax-free qualified withdrawals, open-ended investment choice, and — in most cases — no required minimum distributions during the original owner’s lifetime.
 The tradeoff is that a Roth IRA can also feel “too open” once retirement begins.
 If the market drops early in retirement, or if spending needs become unpredictable, it can be difficult to know how much you can safely withdraw without depleting the account.
 A Roth IRA annuity transfer solves a different problem than most rollover pages: it is less about “getting a better rate” and more about converting tax-free retirement assets into a predictable income design you can stick with.
+Understanding sequence of returns risk — the specific vulnerability that makes early-retirement market declines permanently more damaging than the same declines during accumulation — is the clearest reason why even a well-funded Roth IRA can benefit from a more structured income design during the first decade of retirement.

-Use the calculator to compare payout designs, then learn how to structure guaranteed income from annuities to cover essential expenses.
+Model how your Roth IRA balance could generate guaranteed tax-free income — based on your age, premium, and income start date.
+Use the calculator to compare payout designs, then explore how to structure guaranteed income from annuities to cover essential expenses.

 Why Move a Roth IRA Into an Annuity?

 Most Roth IRA owners are not looking for a “better Roth IRA.”
 They already have one of the best retirement account types available.
 What they are looking for is a better experience in retirement: clearer income planning, reduced stress during market swings, and a predictable framework for how the Roth should be used.
-When a Roth IRA stays in a brokerage account with a growth-heavy allocation, you typically face two uncertainties at the exact time you want certainty: market sequence risk (a drawdown early in retirement) and spending variability (how much you can withdraw without compromising the plan).
+When a Roth IRA stays in a brokerage account with a growth-heavy allocation, you typically face two uncertainties at the exact time you want certainty: market sequence risk and spending variability.
 A Roth IRA annuity structure is designed to reduce those uncertainties.

 One common reason is income “bucketing.”
-Many retirees want their essential expenses covered by stable sources (Social Security, pensions, and guaranteed income), and they want discretionary spending and legacy goals funded from other assets.
+Many retirees want their essential expenses covered by stable sources — Social Security, pensions, and guaranteed income — and they want discretionary spending and legacy goals funded from other assets.
 A Roth IRA is often the last account people want to spend, because it can be so powerful later in retirement.
 But that strategy can backfire if the Roth is invested aggressively and you are forced to tap it at the wrong time.
 Using an annuity inside the Roth can provide a more reliable cash-flow option so you can keep other assets invested appropriately without feeling like your plan depends on perfect market timing.
+Our resource on best annuity for guaranteed income in retirement covers the full income design framework — how income bases, rollup rates, and payout rates interact to create the retirement paycheck structure that many Roth IRA annuity transferees are ultimately trying to build.

 What “Transferring a Roth IRA to an Annuity” Actually Means